 When it comes to rules and best practices, the following are some of the principal values that digital transformations in the public sector are typically based on.

 - Security first.
 One of the first steps that governments undertake on their way to a digital transformation is the creation of digital identities that citizens can use for a single sign-on in multiple online public services.
-This, combined with large volumes of data collected about particular users, creates potential security vulnerabilities that must be addressed proactively.
+This public sector technology, combined with large volumes of data collected about particular users, creates potential security vulnerabilities that must be addressed proactively.
 Therefore, advanced cybersecurity at all levels is an essential element of any long-term digital strategy.

 - Human-centered approach.
 Citizens and the improved quality of their lives are the alpha and omega of any digital transformation process.